PatrickJS/awesome-angular/README.md

 * [modern-angular](https://modernangular.com/) - Josh Morony's website is a collection of content centered around creating modern Angular applications using the latest Angular features and concepts.
 * [angularexperts](https://angularexperts.io/blog) - Learn all about Angular, NgRx, RxJs & NX and advance your skills with guides, in-depth content and actionable tips and tricks!
 * [angular-university](https://blog.angular-university.io/) - Learn and Keep Up with the Angular Ecosystem
+* [simplified courses](https://blog.simplified.courses/) - Blog articles written with love, just for you!
 * [justangular](https://justangular.com/) - Shares the newest and most important updates about Angular, along with useful tips and tricks.
 * [Netanel Basal](https://medium.com/@netbasal)
 * [Tim Deschryver](https://timdeschryver.dev/)